AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 ### Specify your implemented class names in the application file {#specify-your-implemented-class-names-in-the-application-file}

-Now that your feature pipeline classes are defined and implemented, you must specify the names of your classes in the application yaml file.
+Now that your feature pipeline classes are defined and implemented, you must specify the names of your classes in the application YAML file.

 The following examples specifies implemented class names: